salihsuliman/savings-app/README.md

 # Savings App

-A React Native (Expo) savings application with a Node.js backend.
+A React Native (Expo) savings application with a Node.js backend using the Plaid api.

 ## Getting Started